weaveworks/weave/site/how-it-works.md

 #### Out-of-date topology
-The peer-to-peer passing of updates is not instantaneous, so it is very posisble for a node elsewhere in the network to have an out-of-date view.
+The peer-to-peer gossiping of updates is not instantaneous, so it is very possible for a node elsewhere in the network to have an out-of-date view.

 If the destination peer for a packet is still reachable, then